oneapi-src/oneDNN/tests/benchdnn/doc/driver_reorder.md

 ```

 More examples with different driver options can be found at
-inputs/reorder/test_reorder_all.
-Examples with different benchdnn options can be
+inputs/reorder/test_***.
+Examples with different problem descriptors can be
+found at inputs/reorder/harness_*** and inputs/reorder/test_***.
+Examples with
-found at driver_conv.md.
+different benchdnn common options can be found at driver_conv.md.